-Students should take HIST 100 in the second semester of their sophomore year; transfer students the first semester of their junior year (after completion of at least 6 units of required lower division course work).
-They should take HIST 192 / HIST 193 and HIST 194 / HIST 197A / HIST 197B after completing the majority of their upper division electives and after having passed the Writing Proficiency Exam.
+Students should take HIST 100 in the second semester of their sophomore year; transfer students should take it in the first semester of their junior year (after completion of at least 6 units of required lower division course work).
+After completing the majority of their upper division electives and passing the Writing Proficiency Exam, students should take one seminar from the HIST 192 series followed by one seminar from the HIST 197 series.